Skip to main content

 However, as could be expected, this proposal ran afoul of integrity legislation in several member states (it would be unconstitutional in Germany).
 At the same time, other countries, such as e.g. Sweden and Belgium, already use this kind of identifier on a national level.

 Why is a generally available unique identifier a problem for integrity?
 If you can track a person across all different interactions and transactions with the same number, it means that you could, in principle, completely map all digital behavior of this person.
-Monitoring is already a major challenge since many people use a small number of services to authenticate themselves online, and the specific purpose of eIDAS2 is to make this more difficult, not easier.

 Why then would the Commission have included this in their original proposal?
 For the simple reason that if you do not use a persistent identifier, it becomes difficult to impossible to build simple and effective workflows across time and counterparties.
 You will end up in a situation where each counterparty that a person interacts with will have to manage their ongoing relationship with a technology outside of the actual wallet.

-A Closer Look at the Challenges and Solutions of the Digital ID Wallets
+A Closer look at the challenges and solutions of the Digital ID Wallets

 What a proper digital identity wallet must do is to overcome the current challenge of a public, unique, persistent identifier.
 It must allow tracking over time per contact, otherwise it cannot be used to automate identification and authentication workflows.